 rather do than releasing it?
 As far as I know it is not illegal

 to release native fishes in their native habitats.

 I've studied a lot about fish since I first got into fish keeping

-and I read something on your site I simply must make a comment
+and I read something on your site I simply must make a comment about.

 Your sightings and comments: